Pacific Southwest, Region 9: Superfund

 |04/09/09||Hunters Point Navy Air Monitoring Data Map|

-Public Meetings: A Technical Review Committee was formed in 1988.
-The committee was converted to a Restoration Advisory Board (RAB) in 1993 to include not only local, state, and Federal agency representatives, but community group representatives and local residents as well.
+In 1988, a Technical Review Committee was formed and then converted to a Restoration Advisory Board (RAB) in 1993 to include not only local, state, and Federal agency representatives, but community group representatives and local residents as well.
 The RAB met monthly until January 2009.
-In 2009, the Navy published a Notice of Intent to dissolve the RAB and instituted a 30-day public comment period.
+In 2009, the US Navy published a Notice of Intent to dissolve the RAB and instituted a 30 day public comment period.
 A memorandum recommending dissolution of the RAB was submitted and approved by the Acting Assistant Secretary of the Navy on December 23, 2009.